dagu-org/dagu/README.md

 ## **Contributing**

-Feel free to contribute in any way you want.
+Feel free to contribute in any way you want!
+Share ideas, questions, submit issues, and create pull requests.
 Check out our [Contribution Guide](https://dagu.readthedocs.io/en/latest/contrib.html) for help getting started.

+We welcome any and all contributions!

 ## **License**